DanielKehoe/learn-rails-copilot/75_Testing.md

 Behavior-Driven Development
 ---------------------------

-In Book One, you learned about the software development approach called Behavior-Driven Development (BDD), or sometimes, Behavior-Driven Design.
+In the book *Learn Ruby on Rails: First Steps*, you learned about the software development approach called Behavior-Driven Development (BDD), or sometimes, Behavior-Driven Design.
 In writing the feature tests for the home page, you saw it in action.
 With BDD, you turn user stories into